 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
-All forms may be obtained by requesting them from Paul Mitchell The School Wichita. - Submit a Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received for cosmetology and nails students or an application fee of \$100.00 and TB skin test on file must be obtained within 30 days of enrollment for barbering students.
-In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - 9 Submit One (1) Photo: The photo should be a recent head and shoulder shot of the applicant. - 6 Entrance Essay: The essay should include the applicant's accomplishments and career goals. - Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - O Provide Verification Documents: - a.
-Identification (provide only one): Copies of a passport, a government-issued identification, a driver's license, or a birth certificate are required. - b.
+All forms may be obtained by requesting them from Paul Mitchell The School Wichita. - 2 Submit a Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received for cosmetology and nails students or an application fee of \$100.00 and TB skin test for barbering students is received.
+In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit One (1) Photo: The photo should be a recent head and shoulder shot of the applicant. - The essay should include information about the applicant. - 9 Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - TB Skin Test: TB skin test must be in file and obtained within 30 days of enrollment for barbering students. - O Provide Verification Documents: - a.
+Identification (provide only one): Copies of a passport, a government-issued identification, or a driver's license are required. - b.
+Copy of Social Security Card Cosmetology program only. - c.
 Education (provide only one): Copies of a standard high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree or a High School Equivalency diploma or official High School Equivalency diploma test scores.

-Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
+Student must provide documentation before start date. - Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
 They are not considered equivalent to a Standard High School Diploma.
 We are required to verify that your proof of education is from a valid high school or High School equivalency program.
-If we determine that your diploma or High School Equivalency diploma is not valid, you will be denied admission to the school.

-Foreign Diplomas or Transcripts: The school will accept a foreign diploma or transcript, however the diploma or transcript MUST be equivalent to a U.S. high school diploma and must be translated into English by a certified translator and evaluated by a credentialed evaluation service.
+If we determine that your diploma or High School Equivalency diploma is not valid, you will be denied admission to the school. - Foreign Diplomas or Transcripts: The school will accept a foreign diploma or transcript, however the diploma or transcript MUST be equivalent to a U.S. high school diploma and must be translated into English by a certified translator and evaluated by a credentialed evaluation service.
 It is the students responsibility to have the foreign diploma or transcript translated and evaluated as part of the admissions process.
 Because the cost of evaluating a foreign diploma or transcript must be incurred as a charge of admissions prior to enrollment in an eligible program, the fee cannot be included in the cost of attendance (COA).
 Guidance on who to contact to secure an official translation and evaluation can be obtained from the school Financial Aid Leader.